Managing Remote Teams and It’s Challenges

 A practical way to make the team feel engaged with you as their manager is to eliminate the formality of weekly or daily updates and reviews.
 Rely on video and teleconferencing, or even text messaging to communicate with your team.
 The more frequent and less formal, the better.

-While it’s still important to schedule formal one on one meetings to review results, pipeline, workflow and activity if necessary, having frequent, less formal check-ins in addition to official meetings is a key way to prevent employee isolation.
+It’s still important to schedule formal one on one meetings to review results, pipeline, workflow and activity if necessary.
+Having frequent, less formal check-ins in addition to official meetings is a key way to prevent employee isolation.

 Focus more on the individual